Recovery and Outcomes

 - development of new services for women

-Adult Secure Service User, Family and Carer Feedback Survey during the Covid-19 pandemic
+Covid-19 Adult Secure Service User, Family and Carer Survey

-In collaboration with NHS England/Improvement, we developed a survey to gather the views and experiences of people in adult secure services and their families and carers of Covid-19 and lockdown from March to June 2020.
+In collaboration with NHS England and Improvement, we developed a survey to gather the views and experiences of people in adult secure services and their families and carers of COVID-19 and the first lockdown from March to June 2020.

 We found out what is working well for service users, families and carers, what is not working so well and what improvements people would like to see during this time.
 We heard about the things that had happened as a consequence of COVID-19 that people would like to see continued in the future.
 We also asked people what else they’d like to tell us about their experiences during this time.
 We received responses to the survey from 368 people from high, medium and low and community forensic services.

-This report provides an overview of the responses we received which we hope will support regional and local discussions across adult secure services, especially as part of their recovery planning and also in relation to the impact of any local lockdowns or a second wave of the pandemic.
-We wanted to ensure that the voice of people in secure services and their families and carers can influence how services are commissioned and delivered.
+This report provides an overview of the responses we received which we hope will support regional and local discussions across adult secure services, especially as part of their recovery planning and also in relation to the impact of any future lockdowns.